CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 You will need to restart your PostgreSQL instance for the change to take effect. pgMonitor has optional metrics that can be collected via pg_stat_statements. auto_explain does not do anything to your database without further configuration.
 But even if neither of these extensions are initially used, they are very good to have enabled here by default for when they may be needed in the future.

-The pgmonitor-extension uses its own background worker to refresh metric data.
+The pgmonitor-extension uses its own background worker to refresh certain metric data.
 It also requires that you set which databases will have metrics monitoring enabled.
 You do this with the `pgmonitor_bgw.dbname` GUC in your postgresql.conf.
 At a minimum the "global" database needs to be mentioned, typically `postgres`, but if per-database metrics for other databases are also desired (tables statistics, bloat, etc), they must be listed here in CSV format.
 This value can be changed at any time with just a reload of PostgreSQL.
 ```
 pgmonitor_bgw.dbname = 'postgres,alphadb,betadb,etc'
 ```